 Virtual Reality Panel

-Attending filmmakers from the VR/360° Experience Room will join a panel of industry and creative professionals to discuss some of the challenges and opportunities in creating VR dance films.
+Attending filmmakers from the VR/360° Experience Room join a panel of industry and creative professionals to discuss some of the challenges and opportunities in creating VR dance films.

 A brief introduction to the history and background of immersive films will also include a discussion covered in the October 20th Filmmakers Forum, “Directing the Eye,” which takes on new relevance in the world of VR.